-Book Review – The Edge Effect: Achieve Total Health and Longevity with the Balanced Brain Advantage by Eric R. Braverman, MD
+Book Review – The Edge Effect by Eric R. Braverman, MD

 Written by Carol Petersen, RPh, CNP – Women’s International Pharmacy